-GHSGT Science refers to the Science section of the GHSGT examination.
-This test is a compulsory part of the GHSGT examination.
+Science is an important and compulsory section of the GHSGT examination.
 It is available in three different versions, based on the curricula followed by different high schools of Georgia; the versions being, the GPS version (Georgia Performance Standards version), the QCC version (Quality Core Curriculum version), and the Transitional version (syllabus pertaining to the transition of the old QCC version to the new GPS version).

-The official GHSGT Science Student Guide and the Content Description resources (http://www.doe.k12.ga.us/Curriculum-Instruction-and-Assessment/Assessment/Pages/GHSGT.aspx) are, particularly, of immense help, in gaining information and understanding the different aspects of the GHSGT Science section.
+The official Student Guide and the Content Description resources pertaining to this section (http://www.doe.k12.ga.us/Curriculum-Instruction-and-Assessment/Assessment/Pages/GHSGT.aspx) are, particularly, of immense help, in gaining information and understanding the different aspects of the this section.

 GHSGT Science Content Areas

-This version of the GHSGT Science test consists of 5 content areas, namely:
+This version of the test consists of 5 content areas, namely:

 - Energy Transformations- Questions from this topic comprise 17% of the question paper, and test the students' high school level energy concepts.

-- Forces, Waves and Electricity- Questions from this category of the GHSGT Science test, cover 26% of the test paper, and test the examinees' high-school level Physics knowledge.
+- Forces, Waves and Electricity- Questions from this category of the test, cover 26% of the question paper, and assess the examinees' high-school level Physics knowledge.

-This version of the GHSGT Science test also consists of 5 content areas, which are as follows:
+This version of the exam also consists of 5 content areas, which are as follows:

 - Cells and Heredity constituting 25% of the question paper